-Western SoMa PEIR Mitigation Measure M-AQ-7: Construction Emissions Minimization Plan for Health Risks and Hazards require projects to maintain and operate construction equipment so as to minimize exhaust emissions of particulates and other pollutants.
-For projects with construction activities located in an Air Pollutant Exposure Zone, compliance with PEIR Mitigation Measure M-AQ-7 would require submittal of a Construction Emissions Minimization Plan to the Environmental Review Officer for review and approval.
-Construction activities from the proposed project would result in DPM and other toxic air contaminants (TAC) from equipment exhaust, construction-related vehicular activity, and construction worker automobile trips.
-Construction would last approximately 16 to 18 months, and diesel-generating equipment would be required for the duration of the proposed project's construction phase.
-The project site is located within an identified Air Pollutant Exposure Zone; therefore, PEIR Mitigation Measure M-AQ-7 would apply to the proposed project.
-PEIR Mitigation Measure M-AQ-7 is detailed in Project Mitigation Measure 5 on page 45.
+Mitigation Measures M-AQ-6: Construction Emissions Minimization Plan for Criteria Air Pollutants and M-AQ-7: Construction Emissions Minimization Plan for Health Risks and Hazards require projects to maintain and operate construction equipment so as to minimize exhaust emissions of particulates and other pollutants.
+For projects with construction activities located in an Air Pollutant Exposure Zone, compliance with Mitigation Measures M-AQ-6 and M-AQ-7 would require submittal of a Construction Emissions Minimization Plan to the Environmental Review Officer for review and approval.
+Construction activities from the proposed project would result in DPM and other TACs from equipment exhaust, construction-related vehicular activity, and construction worker automobile trips.
+Construction would last approximately 18 months, and diesel-generating equipment would be required for the duration of the proposed project's construction phase.
+However, construction of the proposed project would generate criteria air pollutant emissions below applicable thresholds, and Mitigation Measure M-AQ-6 would not apply to the proposed project.
+Nonetheless, the project site is located within an identified Air Pollutant Exposure Zone; therefore, Mitigation Measure M-AQ-7 would apply to the proposed project.
+Mitigation Measure M-AQ-7 is detailed in Project Mitigation Measure 6 on page 50.
 Compliance with this mitigation measure would result in less-than-significant air quality impacts from project-related construction vehicles and equipment.